Fuel cells for travel trailers

 When mixed, this produces hydrogen.
 The hydrogen molecules are then split by a catalytic converter.
 That creates electrons.
 The only waste is water and a little malic acid.
 The unit produces about 12.5 amps at 12 volts.
 Hydromax 150

-Fuel cells for caravans – WATT Imperium
+Fuel cells for travel trailers – WATT Imperium

 As with the (defunct) Truma VeGA, the US designed WATT unit runs on LP gas.
-A 9 kg cylinder is claimed to generate about 3400 amp hours at 12 volts.
+A 9 kg (20 lb) cylinder is claimed to generate about 3400 amp hours at 12 volts.
 This is about 40 kW/hrs.
 The output is about 14 hWh/day.

-Fuel cells for caravans – diesel
+Fuel cells for travel trailers – diesel

 Diesel-powered fuel cells are being produced in Scandinavia.
 They are, however, currently too costly for the RV market.

-Fuel cells for caravans – installation
+Fuel cells for travel trailers – installation

 Installing the (above) fuel cells is mostly providing ventilated space.
 Their exhaust is claimed, specifically, to be virtually pollution-free.
 It is mainly pure water or water vapour.